bleach31/PianoPracticeDaily/docs/index.rst

     The system shall provide a website that displays daily practice logs and allows playback of past recordings.

+    - The web interface shall allow users to view a list of recorded sessions.
+    - Users shall be able to play back audio files directly from the web interface.
+    - The interface shall display metadata such as session date, duration, and any notes.

 .. req:: Real-time Streaming (Optional)
     :id: REQ009